 Buying a Camaro Convertible Top

-Depending on the year of your Camaro convertible, you'll have different decisions to consider when purchasing a top.
+Depending on the year of your Chevy Camaro convertible, you'll have different decisions to consider when purchasing a replacement convertible top.
 Here's a guide:

 1967-1969 Camaro Convertible Tops: If you're in the market for a Camaro convertible top for cars produced between 1967 and 1969, you'll need to decide if you'd like a top in Haartz Pinpoint Vinyl or Stayfast Canvas.
 (See "Choosing Your Camaro Convertible Top Fabric" below.)
-You'll also pick a top with trim or without bottom trim along the rear window.
+You'll also pick a top with trim or without bottom trim along the lower edge of the top rear window.
 Click here to see the difference.
 Ready to start shopping?
 Click here.

-IROC-Z & Z 28 Tops: The IROC-Z convertible top is a one-piece top.
-This means that Camaro IROC-Z convertible top has an integrated rear window, making the IROC-Z soft top easy to install on your own.
-If you're patient and methodical, we believe you can install your own Chevrolet Camaro IROC-Z convertible top and save hundreds of dollars on labor costs.
+IROC-Z & Z 28 Tops: The IROC-Z convertible top is a one-piece top per the original top design.
+This means that Camaro IROC-Z convertible top has an integrated rear window, making the IROC-Z soft top a little easier to install on your own.
+If you're patient and methodical, we believe you can install your own Chevrolet Camaro IROC-Z convertible top (as well as all two piece convertible tops) and save hundreds of dollars on labor costs.
 Our IROC-Z installation manual -- our own published top install manual -- will hold your hand through the entire process.
 (It's free with an IROC-Z convertible top purchase.)